Run a Free St. Louis Public Records Search on Anybody

 Additionally, if certified copies of court records are required, interested parties will need to submit to the Certified Copy Department of the Circuit Clerk’s Office the information below:

-• Title of the document or whether the complete file is needed
+• Title of the Document (whether the complete file is needed)

 Each certified or authenticated copy is charged at $0.30.
 Certifications and authentication costs are $1.50 and $3.50.
 For more information, call 314.615.8015.